 Converse, B.A., *Hancock, P., Klotz, L., Clarens, A.F., & Adams, G.S. (forthcoming).
 If humans design the planet: A call for psychological scientists to engage with climate engineering.
 American Psychologist.

-*Raj, M., Wiltermuth, S.S., & Adams, G.S. (forthcoming).
+*Raj, M., Wiltermuth, S.S., & Adams, G.S.
+(2020).
 The social costs of forgiving following multiple-victim transgressions.
 Journal of Personality and Social Psychology.

 Adams, G.S.
 (2016).
 Asymmetries between victims’ and transgressors’ perspectives following interpersonal transgressions.
 Social and Personality Psychology Compass, 10(12), 722-735.